lexiangh/tprof/README.md

 tprof is a distributed systems performance profiler powered by the core ideas of structural aggregation and automated analysis of distributed systems traces.

 ## How to run
-Requirement: Ubuntu 20.04
+Requirement: Ubuntu 20.04 with UI

 ```
 ./start.sh
 ```

-This script should take care of installing all the required packages and running through the process to generate demo bug reports looking like this:
+This script should take care of installing all the required packages and running through the process (a.k.a. push-button) to generate demo bug reports looking like this:

 ![Example bug report](figures/example_bug_report.png)